section-engineering-education/engineering-education/content/articles/generate-pdfs-using-jspdf-signature-pad/index.md

 ### Implementation
 #### Page layout
-In this tutorial, we will use [Bootstrap](https://getbootstrap.com) library to style the webpages.
+In this tutorial, we will use the [Bootstrap](https://getbootstrap.com) library to style the web pages.
 The main bootstrap styling classes that we will use are:

 - `col-md-*` grid partitioning for a page.
 This styling breaks a page into 12 columns.
 For example, if you want a certain element to cover a third of the page width, you use the `col-md-4` class.
 - `d-flex`- This allows us to make an element conform to the CSS's flexbox properties where we will use `justify-content-*` positioning to arrange items on a page.
 If we want the elements of a `div` to be in the center, we will use the `d-flex justify-content-center` class.